10 common digital mistakes private surgeons make (and how to avoid them)

 This way, people discover you 24/7.

+Search engine optimisation isn’t just for startups and agencies.
 It’s how patients find your specific service when they need it most.

 Having a website that can’t be found on Google.